iotaledger/iota-wiki/docs/get-started/community/governance.md

 A detailed technical description of this voting functionality can be found in the [Governance - tech](https://wiki.iota.org/shimmer/learn/governance/governance-tech.md) section of the Wiki.

-A detailed description on how to participate in Governance votes can be found in the [Firefly Shimmer Governance Guide](https://wiki.iota.org/shimmer/learn/governance/shimmer-firefly-governance-guide.md)
+A detailed description of how to participate in Governance votes can be found in the [Firefly Shimmer Governance Guide](https://wiki.iota.org/shimmer/learn/governance/shimmer-firefly-governance-guide.md)

-### Shimmer Governance Ressources
+### Shimmer Governance Resources

 - [IOTA/Shimmer Governance Forum](https://govern.iota.org) where all official proposals are discussed.
-- [Shimmer Governance Guide](https://govern.iota.org/t/read-first-shimmer-governance-guide/1406) A short introduction how to use the Governance forum and how to create proposals.
+- [Shimmer Governance Guide](https://govern.iota.org/t/read-first-shimmer-governance-guide/1406) A short introduction to using the Governance forum and creating proposals.
 - [Firefly Handbook](https://iotaledger.GitHub.io/firefly/specifications/governance/) A short definition and explainer of the Firefly Governance functions
 - [YouTube Playlist](https://youtube.com/playlist?list=PL5joP0FyJQU4eKPWfQWradNVjMIPq86ID) with recording of all Governance meetings.
 - [Meeting minutes](https://www.tangletreasury.org/governance-and-treasury-minutes) of all governance meetings collected on a community-driven website.
 - [Shimmer Governance](https://twitter.com/ShimmerGov) Twitter account of the Governance working group.
 - [Shimmer Governance](https://GitHub.com/iota-community/Shimmer-Governance) GitHub Repo for the Shimmer Governance system.
 - [INX Participation](https://GitHub.com/iotaledger/inx-participation) GitHub Repo for the INX Participation Node Plugin that counts the votes.
-- [Community Governance](https://GitHub.com/iota-community/Community-Governance) GitHub Repo for the initial IOTA Governance system and first vote.
+- [Community Governance](https://GitHub.com/iota-community/Community-Governance) GitHub Repo for the initial IOTA Governance system and the first vote.
 - [IOTA Treasury](https://iotatreasury.org/) Website developed for the first Governance vote in our Communities history, which explains the core features of the voting system.